Tennessee Players to Watch Against Florida Atlantic - Sweet 16

 Top Tennessee Players to Watch vs. Florida Atlantic - Sweet 16

-The Tennessee Volunteers (25-10) and the Florida Atlantic Owls (33-3) are scheduled to meet for their Sweet 16 matchup on Thursday at Madison Square Garden, with a tip-off time of 9:00 PM ET.
-When these two teams hit the floor, Santiago Vescovi and Johnell Davis are two players to watch.
+Thursday's Sweet 16 matchup between the Tennessee Volunteers and the Florida Atlantic Owls at Madison Square Garden at 9:00 PM ET features the Volunteers' Santiago Vescovi and the Owls' Johnell Davis as players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.